gappuser/qryptr/README.md

 # How it works
-The device has cryptographic software, a keyboard, camera and screen.
+The device has cryptographic software, a keyboard, camera, screen and is based on the RP2040 microcontroller.

-Each user has a qryptr device.
+Each user has a device.
 Upon receiving it, the user can generate his/her ECC keypair.
 The user's ECC keypair uniquely identifies him/her, that is why it is referred to as the user ID.

-The public key of the user ID can be displayed onscreen as a QR code.
+The public key of the user ID can be displayed as a QR code.
 Another user can add that user ID scanning it.
 This is preferably done in-person, not remotely, to prevent man-in-the-middle attacks.

-After two users have added each others' ID's, they can write text messages which are ECC encrypted, Base64 encoded and displayed as QR codes.
+After two users have added each others' ID's, they can write text messages which are ECC encrypted, base64 encoded and displayed as QR codes.

 Using their smartphones, users can photograph/share these QR-codes with their preferred messaging app, such as Signal, Whatsapp, Telegram, Viber, or even email or print the QR codes.